Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments

 Then, taking the limit of continuous collateralization, and using equation \eqref{eq:ctilda}, we obtain

-We derive, as an important special case, the following \begin{proposition}{\bf (Risk-free rate and perfect collateralization)} In case of perfect collateralization, we observe that valuation is obtained by discounting cash flows at the collateral rate ${\tilde c}_t$.
-In particular, the short rate $r_t$ has disappeared from our discounted payout. \end{proposition}
+Hence, in case of perfect collateralization, we observe that valuation is obtained by discounting cash flows at the collateral rate ${\tilde c}_t$.
+In particular, the short rate $r_t$ has disappeared from our discounted payout.

-\begin{remark}{\bf (Alternative derivation)} The preceding example may be derived by taking the limit of continuous collateralization on the price equation without writing it in an iterative way.
-Indeed we can write

-where $r_t$ is the risk-free rate.
-Now, if we search for a solution of the form

-with $x_t$ an adapted process, we obtain by direct integration that a solution is found for $x_t = {\tilde c}_t$, so that we obtain equation \eqref{eq:contcoll}. \end{remark}

 \begin{remark}{\bf (Futures contracts)} Futures contracts are settled daily by requiring the investor to hold a margin account which is marked-to-market according to the daily gains or losses on the contract, but the counterparties do not accrue interests on the margin account.
 Thus, if we do not consider other peculiarities of the contract, such as the initial and maintenance margin, we can apply equation \eqref{eq:contcoll} with ${\tilde c}_t = 0$, and we get